fastoch/Python4everybody/intro.md

 in a file.

 That is more than you really need to know to be a Python programmer, but sometimes it pays to answer those little nagging questions right at the beginning.

-Writing a program
+# Writing a program

 Typing commands into the Python interpreter is a great way to experiment with Python's features, but it is not recommended for solving more complex problems.

 When we want to write a program, we use a text editor to write the Python instructions into a file, which is called a script.
 By convention, Python scripts have names that end with .py.

-script
+# Script

 To execute the script, you have to tell the Python interpreter the name of the file.
 In a Unix or Windows command window,